NGS-Slayers/ngs-slayers.github.io/source/skill-tree.md

 ## Core Skills

 ### ![icon](_static/skill/38px-NGSUISkillBladeCounter.png) Gunblade Focus
 Build up the Focus Gauge by hitting enemies.
 Attack Potency and Offensive {term}`PP` Recovery increase and {term}`PP` Consumption decreases in accordance with the gauge level.
-The Focus Gauge will reset to zero after a certain amount of time passes without hitting an enemy.
+The Focus Gauge will reset to zero after 10 seconds pass without hitting an enemy.

 ```{csv-table}
 ---